Posted by Kevin Vaughan on Mon, Mar 25, 2019 @ 02:54 PM

 • Will the document be handled excessively?

-Standard 20-pound ink jet bond will probably not be sufficient for map printing.
-20-pound paper easily becomes saturated and will distort and wrinkle when printing full color images.
+A standard 20-pound ink jet bond will probably not be sufficient for map printing.
+20-pound paper easily becomes saturated and distorts and wrinkles when printing full-color images.

-At the very least, you should us a heavy-weight paper, or photo paper.
-If you want a durable map for outside use, then print it on a Mylar film or Tyvek banner material.
+At the very least, you should use heavy-weight paper or photo paper.
+If you want a durable map for outside use, print it on a Mylar film or Tyvek banner material.

 The next important thing to consider is the ink that the plotter uses.
-Legacy plotter and entry-level units typically use a dye-based ink.
-This is essentially a “water-color” type of material.
+Legacy plotters and entry-level units typically use dye-based ink.
+This is essentially a “watercolor” type of material.

-If you really want your GIS maps to stand up to some abuse, you should consider either a UV ink or a pigment-based ink, like with the Canon S-series plotters.
+If you want your GIS maps to withstand the abuse, consider UV or pigment-based ink, like with the Canon S-series plotters or the HP Z-Series Printers.

-Basically, a pigment is an emulsion; it is a solid particle suspended in a liquid carrier.
+A pigment is an emulsion, a solid particle suspended in a liquid carrier.
 Pigment particles adhere to the print media rather than being absorbed like dye ink.

 Also, pigment inks are not subject to fading.
-So, if you are expecting to hang and display your maps for long periods of time (months), then a pigment printer is the way to go.
+So, if you expect to hang and display your maps for long periods (months), a pigment printer is the way to go.

 GIS printing key points to remember: